xanderstevenson/word-of-the-day/README.md

 Anyone with a Cisco domain account can join the Word of the Day by going here --> [JOIN - Word of the Day](https://eurl.io/#3wNrmU0-1)

-## Write Code that Creates and Posts to a Webex Space / Room
+## Write Code that Posts to a Webex Space / Room

 ### Creat the Webex Room

 Cick on the + sign at the top of Webex and select 'Create a Space'.
 Then name it and click 'Create'.
 Now the room is created and you should see it appear in the rooms column on the left of Webex.
 Now, we need the Room ID of the new room.
 We can get it by using the [Webex for Developers interactive Rooms API](https://developer.webex.com/docs/api/v1/rooms/list-rooms) call.
 Make sure you're logged in and select to use your personal access token.
 In the 'sortBy' field, type 'lastactivity'.
 Click the 'Run' button and a list of the most recent rooms you've interacted with should be returned.
 The room you just created will be on top.
 Save the id of the room.
 Later, we will use that as the value of our 'teams_room' variable.
 You can save the other values somewhere as well.
 It's good practice to keep notes when creating things; you never know when you'll need them.

+### Craft the Template of the Message to Be Posted to Your Webex Room

 I prefer using Adaptive Cards when posting to Webex spaces.
 If you're starting from scratch, you'll definitely need the [Buttons and Cards Designer](https://developer.webex.com/buttons-and-cards-designer) found on Webex for Developers.
 Play around with it using 'Preview mode' until it looks right and then copy the code with 'Copy card payload'.
 Save it somewhere.

 Next we want to create a message to post in the Webex space that will contain the card we just created.
 You can test this out with the interactive [Create a Message](https://developer.webex.com/docs/api/v1/messages/create-a-message) on the Webex for Developers page under the 'Try it' tab.
 Don't forget to paste you Adaptive Card code you saved into the 'attachments' field.
 Click 'Run' to create the message.
 When you get it working, click the 'Example' tab and copy the code.
 You will use this to build your request.

-## Building the App in Python
+### Building the App in Python

+Okay, we have our Webex Room and the core of the message, based on the adaptive card.
+Now, let's write some Python code that will make everything come together and run.
+I use the Visual Studio Code IDE.

 Create a virtual environment and start building your code inside of it.

 I use Python and the requests library to do all the work for this app.
-You can see that the code is pretty simple -> https://github.com/xanderstevenson/word-of-the-day-bot/blob/main/chatops.py The main ingredient is the Adaptive Card we created, some if/else statements and a simple requests function for posting to a Webex room.
+You can see that the code is pretty simple -> https://github.com/xanderstevenson/word-of-the-day-bot/blob/main/chatops.py The main ingredients are the adaptive card we created, some if/else statements and a simple requests function for posting to a Webex room.
 I import 'return_word' function from a file in the same directory called 'terms'.
-This is also a Python module and basically picks a random entry from a list to post with the card to the Webex room each time the chatops.py module is run.
+This is also a Python module and basically picks a random term from a list to post with the card to the Webex room each time the chatops.py module is run.

 ## Create a Bot to Post the Message to the Webex Space

+So far you have your Webex Room and you have Python code to post messages to your room.
+But who will post the messages.
+That's where the bot comes in.

 Go to [Webex for Developers / My Apps](https://developer.webex.com/my-apps) and 'Create a New App' (You'll need to be logged in to do this).
 Choose 'Create a Bot'.
 Follow all the steps and create the bot.
 You'll then get a Bot Access Token.
 Save this as the TEAMS_ACCESS_TOKEN variable in the '~/.bashrc' file with the line export TEAMS_ACCESS_TOKEN="<Bot Access Token Goes Here>".
 Use the command 'source ~/.bashrc' to load the variable into the environment.
 You can check this worked with the command 'echo $TEAMS_ACCESS_TOKEN'.
 In my main module, chatops.py, you'll see the line 'access_token = os.environ.get("TEAMS_ACCESS_TOKEN").
 This sets it up so the bot is the one doing the posting in the Webex space.
 Cool, right?